Nickn2137/HeelShop/README.md

 Here are some notable features of my app.
 Additional features, such as the implementation of Firebase, custom databases, and more, are expected as I progress further in development.

 - **MVVM Design Pattern:** The app follows the Model-View-ViewModel (MVVM) design pattern, marking the first time I implemented this architecture in Swift.
-While the implementation might be a bit messy due to the learning process, it demonstrates a structured approach to app development.🪽
+While the implementation might be a bit messy due to the learning process, it demonstrates a structured approach to app development.
 - **Optimized Layouts with LazyGrids and Scroll Views:** Leveraged LazyGrids and Scroll Views throughout the app to ensure efficient loading and rendering of content, with pages populating dynamically as the user scrolls.
-- **API Implementation:** Integrated the "[Fake Store](https://fakestoreapi.com/docs)" API and utilized tools like JSONDecoder() to populate product listings.
+- **API Implementation:** Integrated the [Fake Store](https://fakestoreapi.com/docs) API and utilized tools like JSONDecoder() to populate product listings.
 The Discover page features a custom filter that dynamically showcases only discounted items in the corresponding section.
 - **Data Handling:** Implemented network calls with comprehensive error handling, including user-friendly alerts for data issues.
 The app also includes a loading screen to handle image rendering, ensuring a smooth user experience during content loading.

 ## 🚀 Journey